Ten Tips for Handling Complex Probate

 Copyright 2022 by St. Petersburg probate attorney James W. Martin.
 A prior version of his article was published in the August 2008 edition of ALI-ABA The Practical Lawyer and the February 2010 edition of The Florida Bar Journal.

-If you have the need for a St Petersburg Pinellas County Florida probate lawyer, you may use the contact form at the bottom of this page or call Jim Martin directly at 727-821-0904 or email him at email@example.com for a free initial consultation.
+If you have the need for a St Petersburg Pinellas County Florida probate attorney, you may use the contact form at the bottom of this page or call Jim Martin directly at 727-821-0904 or email him at firstname.lastname@example.org for a free initial consultation.

 Here are ten probate law practice tips for handling the legal aspects of administering Florida probate estates and trusts of persons who died leaving multiple assets, substantial debt, feuding families, or other complicating factors for their trustees and personal representatives to sort out.
 Ripped from over forty years of probate and trust law experience, these tips apply legal concepts and procedures, as well as technology, to assist the Florida probate lawyer in simplifying and managing probate and trust administration in these difficult cases.